8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 3. Intent and impact are not mutually inclusive or exclusive.
 4. Your mind is for having ideas, not storing them (David Allen).
 5. You never know, for sure, how you’ll respond to a situation until you’re in that situation and you can prepare yourself for a variety of situations.
+6. Negatively criticizing something is not the same as thinking critically about the thing.

 ### Practices